New York Benchmarking Project

 Civic reform through benchmarking.

-The New York Benchmarking Project is an open-source effort to benchmark financial and demographic data across New York State’s local governments — starting with 62 cities and expanding to towns, villages, counties, and special districts — making it easy for residents, journalists, researchers, and policymakers to compare how they raise and spend public money.
+The New York Benchmarking Project benchmarks financial and demographic data across New York State’s local governments — covering 62 cities, 57 counties, 933 towns, 558 villages, and 689 school districts — making it easy for residents, journalists, researchers, and policymakers to compare how they raise and spend public money.

-We import bulk data from the NYS Office of the State Comptroller (61 cities, financial data since 1995) and the U.S. Census Bureau (population, income, poverty), then compute derived metrics like Fund Balance %, Debt Service %, and Per-Capita Spending that make meaningful comparison possible.
+NY Benchmark imports bulk data from the NYS Office of the State Comptroller (city and county financials since 1995, school district financials since 2012), the NYC Comptroller (NYC ACFR data, FY 2016-2025), the U.S. Census Bureau (population, income, poverty), and the OSC Fiscal Stress Monitoring System (fiscal and environmental stress scores).
 The OSC does invaluable work collecting standardized financial reports from local governments across the state.
-NY Benchmark builds on that data by normalizing it for population, computing key ratios, and presenting it in comparative dashboards.
+NY Benchmark builds on that data by normalizing it for population and enrollment, computing key ratios, and presenting it in comparative dashboards.
+The full dataset is also available to AI tools via MCP.

 Posts